 Karen Boone, R.N.

 Karen Boone retired from CHI St. Joseph Health in 2017 after nearly 40 years of service.
 Beginning her career as a graduate/registered nurse in the Regional Hospital Labor and Delivery department.
 Karen went on to lead the team as Director of Maternity Services.
 As a director, Karen served on the CHI St. Joseph Health Ethics Committee and was active in a number of internal leadership initiatives and team events.
 Karen has a Bachelor's degree in Nursing from Texas Women's University.
 She is also a past member of the Ronald McDonald Advisory Board and Association of Women's Health, Obstetric and Neonatal Nurses, a Certified Weather Watcher and a member of St. Joseph Catholic Church.
-Karen has been married for over 40 years to her husband Glenn, and they have three children and two granddaughters.
+Karen has been married for over 40 years to her husband Glenn, and they have three children and four grandchildren.

 A Loan Officer at Citizens State Bank in Caldwell for 16 years, John Smith has been a member of both the Burleson St. Joseph Healthcare Council and Skilled Nursing and Rehab Burleson Governance Council.
 Involved in his local community, he is also an alumnus of the Texas Agriculture Lifetime Leadership Program and served as part of the Deanville Heritage Foundation, Caldwell's Main Street Program and St. John's Lutheran Church Council.
 He has a Bachelor's degree from Texas A&M University.